skotsson/redux_sample/README.md

  1. clone/download app
  2. cd into the directory of the app
- 3. in console, the following:
+ 3. in console, type the following:

 ``` bash
 yarn install